jgreenwd/WGU-classes/C950/README.md

 ## Algorithm Selection
 ### A
-To start with, I attempted to utilize a graph traversal algorithm based on the following:
+Initially, I attempted to devise a graph traversal algorithm based on the following:
 1. The ultimate goal is to return to the starting vertex.
 It must produce a cycle.
 2. The vertex farthest from the starting vertex should be the "apex" of the cycle.
 3. Utilize the [Nearest Neighbor algorithm](https://en.wikipedia.org/wiki/Nearest_neighbour_algorithm) to select each succeeding vertex until the apex is reached (mid-point of the traversal).
-4. Once at the apex, continue using nearest neighbor, starting from the apex.
+4. Once at the apex, continue using nearest neighbor, starting from the apex, eventually returning to the point of origin.

 This produced somewhat satisfactory results.
 Unfortunately, it was unable to meet the delivery deadline specifications.
 This was primarily due to the assumption that the distribution of weights in the path would be even.
 In order to make this algorithm work, a more effective package sorting algorithm would need to be used to assign vertices to each cycle.
 This sorting algorithm is beyond the scope of this project and was not pursued further.